babynus/projeqtor/branches/V8.1/projeqtor/docs/user/PlanningElements.rst

 .. rubric:: Sub-projects

 * You can also define sub-projects on a project.
-* Then, the project may not be real projects, but just organizational breakdown corresponding to the organization.
+* Then, the projects may not be real projects, but just organizational breakdown corresponding to the organization.

 .. rubric:: Fix planning

 * When box “fix planning” is checked, the project scheduling won’t be remade.
 * This will avoid change on planned values.
+* The planning will always be the same whatever you do on other projects.

+.. warning:: This may lead to dependencies unconsistancies

 .. rubric:: Under construction

-* When a project is under construction, no automatic email is sent for the elements of the project.
+* When a project is under construction, no automatic emails will be sent, no alerts will be generated for the project elements.
-* A project can be under construction as long as it isn’t stated (set to *handled* status).
+* A project can be under construction as long as it isn’t stated (set to **handled** status).
+* The resources don't see it on timesheet

 .. rubric:: Manual indicators